M113 armored personnel carrier

 The M113's versatility spawned a wide variety of adaptations that live on worldwide and in U.S. service.
 These variants together currently represent about half of U.S. Army armored vehicles.
-To date, it is estimated that over 80,000 vehicles in the M113 family have been produced and used by over 50 countries worldwide, making it one of the most widely used armored fighting vehicles of all time.
+It is estimated that over 80,000 vehicles in the M113 family have been produced and used by over 50 countries worldwide, making it one of the most widely used armored fighting vehicles of all time.

 M113 production was terminated in 2007.
 The Army initiated the Armored Multi-Purpose Vehicle (AMPV) program to search for a replacement.
 In 2014, the U.S. Army selected BAE Systems' proposal of a turretless variant of the Bradley Fighting Vehicle to replace over 2,800 M113s in service.

 Thousands of M113s continue to see combat service in the Israel Defense Forces, although by 2014 the IDF was seeking to gradually replace many of its 6,000 M113s with the Namers, and with the Eitan AFV in 2020.

 Development

-The M113 was developed by FMC Corporation, which had produced the earlier M59 and M75 Armored personnel carriers.
+The M113 was developed by the FMC Corporation, which had produced the earlier M75 and M59 armored personnel carriers.
 The M113 bears a very strong resemblance to both of these earlier vehicles.
 The M75 was too heavy and expensive to be useful, as its weight precluded amphibious use and transport by air.
-The lightened M59 addressed both of these problems, but ended up with too little armor, and was unreliable as a result of efforts to reduce its cost.
+The much cheaper and lightened M59 addressed both of these problems, but ended up with too little armor, and was unreliable as a result of its dual engine powertrain.

-The army was looking for a vehicle that combined the best features of both designs, the "airborne armored multi-purpose vehicle family" (AAM-PVF) of all-purpose, all-terrain armored fighting vehicles.
-FMC had been working with Kaiser Aluminum and Chemical Co. in the late 1950s to develop suitable aluminum armor.
-It was known that use of this armor could produce a vehicle that provided the protection of the M75 and the low weight and mobility of the M59.
+The Army was looking for a vehicle that combined the best features of both designs, the "airborne armored multi-purpose vehicle family" (AAM-PVF) of all-purpose, all-terrain armored fighting vehicles.
+FMC had been working with the Kaiser Aluminum in the late 1950s to develop a suitable aluminum armor that provided the protection of the M75 and the low weight and mobility of the M59.